TEDxLive

 Theme

-The focus of your TEDxLive event is chosen by the TED Conference, since that will be the content you’re screening!
-If you invite live speakers, you’ll want to feature a diversity of people from across several disciplines, but primarily from the local community you’re serving.
+The focus of your TEDxLive event is determined by the theme of the TED Conference, since you'll primarily be screening content from the conference.
+If you invite live speakers, you should feature a diversity of people from across several disciplines who primarily come from the local community you’re serving.

 Pricing